 - Osteophytes, commonly referred to as bone spurs, which are excess bone growths along your spine

 - Osteoporosis, a disorder in which the bones become brittle and vulnerable to breakage.

 When you see your physician for a diagnosis, he or she may recommend moderate, conventional treatment options, such as mild stretching, physical therapy, rest, anti-inflammatory medications or steroidal injections.
 Maintaining a healthy weight and taking part in regular physical activity can also help with the treatment and prevention of foraminal spinal stenosis.
 If your symptoms become severe, your physician may recommend traditional open back surgery to open the passageways that have narrowed.

 Laser Spine Institute provides an alternative to traditional open back surgery.
 Our surgeons use minimally invasive, state-of-the-art techniques to relieve pressure on spinal nerves and help you regain an active life.
-Contact Laser Spine Institute today to learn more about our procedures and to receive a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute today to learn more about our procedures and for your MRI or CT scan review.